This Spanish Fish Stew is because we’ve been trying to eat more of a Mediterranean diet recently.

 Spanish Fish Stew: A Classic Comfort Dish

 Last week, my Mediterranean recipe was Bulgur Stuffed Acorn Squash, a delicious Lebanese inspired dish.
 This week I’m going Spanish, and this Spanish fish stew is a classic comfort dish in Spain.
 That beautiful country is almost surrounded by the sea, and seafood is eaten regularly, often in stews, like this one.

 One Pan Meals: The Best For Busy weeknights

 This fish stew is one of my favourite weeknight meals.
 It’s quick to make and only requires one pot.
 I used cod, but any white fish will work here, sole, haddock, and halibut are all great alternatives.
 For the shellfish, I used shrimp, but any shellfish will also work.
 You can use clams, crab, lobster, or mussels if they are available.
-The key to this dish is the flavourful base of potatoes, tomatoes, and all of those beautiful Spanish spices.
-Parsley, bay, paprika, cayenne, fennel, along with lemon, make this dish burst with flavour.
+The key to this dish is the delicious base of potatoes, tomatoes, and all of those beautiful Spanish spices.
+Parsley, bay, paprika, cayenne, fennel, and lemon, make this dish burst with delicious.
 It’s one of the best ways to eat white fish that I know.

 And one of the most simple, too.
 Using only one pan makes this delectable stew a perfect weeknight dinner, and clean up is, of course, a breeze.
 Fish and seafood cook up super fast, so they make for a perfect quick dinner.

 How To Make Spanish Fish Stew

 Spanish Fish Stew is a super flavourful, healthy, one-pan dinner that cooks up in less than 30 minutes.

 - 1 tsp fresh or dried thyme leaves